hanzala-a/hanzala-h/README.md

 🎓 AI student exploring new horizons in tech
 📍 Studying Artificial Intelligence at Islamia University Bahawalpur, Pakistan
-💻 Currently diving deep into Web Development and expanding my skillset
+💻 Currently diving deep into Web Development while expanding my skillset in AI and beyond
 🧠 Passionate about learning, problem-solving, and building innovative projects
 🌱 Always eager to take on new challenges and improve my coding skills
+🚀 Self-taught developer constantly experimenting with new technologies and taking ownership of my learning journey

 # 💻 Tech Stack:
 ### Languages